Nordix/metal3-dev-tools/README.md

 virsh net-dhcp-leases default
 ```

-ssh into the machine with the airshipci user
+ssh into the machine with the metal3ci user

 ```
-ssh airshipci@VM_IP
+ssh metal3ci@VM_IP
 ```

 When running ```make``` as described below, if you hit an issue about the default network, saying that it is already in use